OctoQuinn/OctoEverywhere-Api-Docs/docs/App Connection Overview.md

 #### Step 1 - Intergrate the Portal

-For all-of-the-details-you-could-ever-want about the portal intergration, go here.
+For all-of-the-details-you-could-ever-want about the portal intergration, [start here](App Portal Intergration.md).

 #### Step 2 - (optional) - Intergrate with OctoEverywhere APIs